mendel5/telekom/README.md

 # telekom-deutschland
 Useful information about the Telekom Deutschland (Telekom Germany).
 Telekom Deutschland is a subsidiary of Deutsche Telekom AG.

-Note: This info is focused on Germany.
+Note: The content is focused on Germany.

 ## Allgemein
 - https://www.telekom.de